EESSI/docs/docs/test-suite/writing-portable-tests.md

 The `EESSI_Mixin` class provides standardized functionality that should be useful to all tests in the EESSI test-suite.
 One of it's key functions is to make sure tests dynamically try to determine sensible values for the things that were system specific in Step 2.
 For example, instead of hard coding a task count, the test inheriting from `EESSI_Mixin` will determine this dynamically based on the amount of available cores per node, and a declaration from the inheriting test class about how you want to instantiated tasks.

-For example, if you want to launch one task for each core, the test that inherits from `EESSI_Mixin` would only have to declare
+To illustrate this, suppose want to launch one task for each core for your test.
+In that case, your test (that inherits from `EESSI_Mixin`) would only have to declare

 ```
 compute_unit = COMPUTE_UNIT[CPU]
 ```

-The `EESSI_Mixin` class then takes care of querying the ReFrame config file for the node topology, and setting the correct number of tasks for each node.
+The `EESSI_Mixin` class then takes care of querying the ReFrame config file for the cpu topology of the node, and setting the correct number of tasks per node.

 Another feature is that it sets defaults for a few items, such as the `valid_prog_environs = ['default']`.
 These will likely be the same for _most_ tests in the EESSI test suite, and when they _do_ need to be different, one can easily overwrite them in the child class.